 Interchange (IC) fees vary greatly, making transparency crucial for merchants to avoid extra costs.
 IC++ pricing is the most transparent option, contrasting with blended pricing.
 Your PSP, though, should be going a step further in its IC++ offering, by providing granularity in your reports breaking down interchange costs at the transaction level.
 This will enable you to identify how transactions are qualifying and at what costs.
 This insight is crucial for formulating effective payment strategies and optimizing costs.
 Many uncontrollable factors impact interchange like the card type a cardholder uses.
 However, there are many things that you as a merchant can do to help bring down the cost of interchange.
 Additional data points like invoice level detail in the US market or settlement timing have a material impact on interchange costs.
 Certain programs help improve interchange.
 Work with your PSP to ensure that you’re taking advantage of special programs and that your transactions are qualifying correctly.

-In addition to detailed reporting, are you aware that Payment Brand/scheme and interchange fees are reviewed and updated two to three times per year?
-Most often with updates in April and October.
+In addition to detailed reporting, are you aware that scheme and interchange fees are reviewed and updated two to three times per year?
+Most often, updates are in April and October.
 We recommend working with your PSP to stay abreast of these changes and the impact it has on your processing costs or updates that you may need to make to mitigate new fees.

 For businesses operating across borders, managing currency conversion efficiently is key to reducing costs.
 Opt for smart FX solutions that help you avoid unnecessary FX charges – check what your PSP’s FX costs are in comparison to their competitors and how granular their reporting is.
 A like-for-like settlement, where the transaction currency equals the merchant settlement currency, can prevent conversions and associated costs.
 Furthermore, local processing in foreign jurisdictions is oftentimes a meaningful step in a merchant’s evolution.
 By processing locally, you reduce cross-border fees, improve authorization rates, and also gain access to new local payment methods in many cases.